-If the instructor is away from work for same time as a result of a work related injury, CLA must hold open that job or one similar in nature for a period of 12 months.
+If the instructor is away from work for same time because of a work-related injury, CLA must hold open that job or one similar in nature for a period of 12 months.
 However, WorkCover benefits may be stopped if the instructor refuses to participate in rehabilitation services or return to work plan.